Skip to content

 • Does a security feature apply?

-The Policy tester is helpful when checking which firewall rule, SSL/TLS inspection rule or Web Policy would theoretically apply to web traffic.
+The Policy Tester is helpful when you want to check which firewall rule, SSL/TLS inspection rule, or web policy would theoretically apply to web traffic.

 Menu path: